Post Summary: The best things to do at the Biltmore Estate with kids and our best tips for visiting with kids.

 If you don’t want to do the audio guides, you can pick up a free treasure hunt map from the same place you buy your audio guides.

 After touring the house, a walk through the gardens will be a welcome change for kids (and adults).
 The grounds are beautifully maintained and it’s well worth your time to explore.
-Designed by famed landscape architect, Frederick Law Olmsted, the gardens include manicured gardens and nature paths that wind through the estate.
+Designed by famed landscape architect, Frederick Law Olmsted, the area include manicured gardens and nature paths that wind through the estate.
 The highlight of the gardens for us were the greenhouses.
 We particularly loved the impressive display of orchids.
 There are maps available when you arrive, but if you like to plan ahead you can also download a map here.

 Usually the last part of the day at the Biltmore Estate is spent visiting Antler village.
 Located five miles from the house, you’ll need to drive there or take a shuttle provided by the Biltmore.
 Antler Village includes a small collection of shops, restaurants, a winery, an ice cream shop, a petting zoo, playground, and living history demonstrations of woodworking and blacksmiths.
 It’s a great place to sit back and enjoy a nice (albeit expensive) meal.
 The wine tastings are free with your admission and you are free to bring your kids in.
-We opted not to go, but we heard they do offer free grape juice to the kids.
+We opted not to go, but they do offer free grape juice to the kids.

 –Ticket Prices are steep.
 There’s no way around it.
 It’s best to consider this a whole day event to get the most out of your money.
 Consider it akin to spending a day at Disneyland.
 Since prices fluctuate according to the season, the most up to date information on prices will be found on their website here.
 They do offer discounted tickets if you are an active or retired military, a senior citizen, or purchase your tickets seven days in advance.
 We were able to save 40 dollars because they applied my father-in-law’s retired military discount to all of our tickets.
 Sweet!

--To save yourself time, buy your tickets beforehand and print them up so you can avoid waiting in line at will call.
+–Buy your tickets beforehand and print them up so you can avoid waiting in line at will call.
 If you don’t have access to a printer, then you will first drive onto the property and park at the Guest Services building to buy or pick up your tickets.
 If this sounds confusing, don’t worry, the Biltmore Estate is a well-operated machine with people guiding and directing you every step of the way.
 After picking up the tickets, you’ll get back in your car and drive to the parking lot.

 If you have a young baby or toddler that enjoys being in a stroller, then having one available is an excellent option for the day.
 There are a lot of stairs though, and since the home is old, the hallways in the house can be quite narrow, so space can become an issue while touring the home.
 A jogger stroller would be a nightmare in the home, so your best bet is to use a lightweight umbrella stroller for the day.
 That way you can carry it upstairs with ease and park it in places without taking up too much space.